cloverdx/cloverdx-server-docker/README.md

 It has external dependencies:

-* *system database* - database for storing server's settings, state, history, etc. must be available somewhere.
-The container does not spin-up the database (except of the default embedded Derby that should be used only for evaluation).
+- *system database* - database for storing server's settings, state, history, etc. must be available somewhere.
+The container does not spin-up the database (except for the default embedded Derby that should only be used for evaluation).
-* *data sources/data targets* - the data sources/targets to be processed are expected to be outside of the container (temporary files will be inside)
+- *data sources/data targets* - the data sources/targets to be processed are expected to be outside of the container (temporary files will be inside).

 The container expects a mounted volume that will contain its state and configuration.
 The volume should be mounted into the ``/var/clover`` directory.
 Contents of the volume:

-* ``conf/`` - configuration of the server, e.g. connection to the system database
+- ``conf/`` - configuration of the server, e.g. connection to the system database
-* ``sandboxes/`` - sandboxes with jobs, metadata, data, etc.
+- ``sandboxes/`` - sandboxes with jobs, metadata, data, etc.
-* ``cloverlogs/`` - server logs
+- ``cloverlogs/`` - server logs
-* ``tomcatlogs/`` - Tomcat logs
+- ``tomcatlogs/`` - Tomcat logs
-* ``clover-lib/`` - libraries to add to Tomcat, Server Core classpath and Worker classpath
+- ``clover-lib/`` - libraries to add to Tomcat, Server Core classpath and Worker classpath
-* ``tomcat-lib/`` - libraries to add to Tomcat and Server Core classpath
+- ``tomcat-lib/`` - libraries to add to Tomcat and Server Core classpath
-* ``worker-lib/`` - libraries to add to Worker classpath
+- ``worker-lib/`` - libraries to add to Worker classpath

 Internal structure of the container:

-* ``/opt/tomcat/`` - installation directory of Tomcat running the server
+- ``/opt/tomcat/`` - installation directory of Tomcat running the server
-* ``/var/clover/`` - directory with persistent data, visible to users (config, jobs, logs, ...).
+- ``/var/clover/`` - directory with persistent data, visible to users (config, jobs, logs, ...).
 It is expected that a volume is mounted into this directory from the host.
 See above for its structure
-* ``/var/cloverdata/`` - directory with non-persistent data, not visible to users
+- ``/var/cloverdata/`` - directory with non-persistent data, not visible to users
-* ``/var/clover-lib/`` - libraries to add to Tomcat, Server Core classpath and Worker classpath
+- ``/var/clover-lib/`` - libraries to add to Tomcat, Server Core classpath and Worker classpath
-* ``/var/tomcat-lib/`` - libraries to add to Tomcat and Server Core classpath
+- ``/var/tomcat-lib/`` - libraries to add to Tomcat and Server Core classpath
-* ``/var/worker-lib/`` - libraries to add to Worker classpath
+- ``/var/worker-lib/`` - libraries to add to Worker classpath

 Environment:

-* Ubuntu Linux
+- Ubuntu Linux
-* Eclipse Temurin JDK 17
+- Eclipse Temurin JDK 17
-* Tomcat 10.1
+- Tomcat 10.1

 Default exposed ports:

-* 8080 - HTTP port of the Server Console and Server's API
+- 8080 - HTTP port of the Server Console and Server's API
-* 8686 - JMX port for monitoring of Server Core
+- 8686 - JMX port for monitoring of Server Core
-* 8687 - RMI port for the above Server Core JMX monitoring
+- 8687 - RMI port for the above Server Core JMX monitoring
-* 8688 - JMX port for monitoring of Worker
+- 8688 - JMX port for monitoring of Worker
-* 8689 - RMI port for the above Worker JMX monitoring
+- 8689 - RMI port for the above Worker JMX monitoring

 Used ports need to be published when running the container via the ``-p HOST_PORT:CONTAINER_PORT`` (this maps the inside ``CONTAINER_PORT`` to be visible from the outside as ``HOST_PORT``).
 If you enable additional ports (e.g. 8443 for HTTPS), do not forget to publish them.